Savvythelegend/PGDocs/docs/postgis.md

 The example leverages the `Database` resource's declarative extension management to add the specified extensions to the `app` database.

-!!!
-Info
+:::info
 For more details, see the
     ["Managing Extensions in a Database" section](declarative_database_management.md#managing-extensions-in-a-database).

 You can easily verify the available version of PostGIS that is in the